Tips for writing a dissertation proposal

 A dissertation is a long piece of academic writing.
 It is different from an essay as you are responsible for choosing the topic yourself.

 A dissertation proposal aims at covering in detail the research question and the planning of conducting the research.
-It includes all the readings done and any prior discussions with your tutor.
+It includes all the readings done and any prior discussions with your tutor and your personal thesis helper.
 It should also shed light on the limitations that get expected in your study, the ethical considerations, and also why you have chosen the data type you got.

 The following sections appear in a dissertation proposal:

 It is essential in the due process of writing your dissertation.
 It will guide you through the process and make the introduction of your principal work less vague.

 Make sure you book regular meetings with your tutor, follow the regulations laid out by your university, and list all the available sources in your research.

 Steps before the proposal

 - Reading and selecting the topic

 Deciding what to research on can be a daunting task for most students.
 The easiest way to combat this is to look through the notes and assignments that you have completed.
 Find a topic you had an interest in or a concept that you thought you could develop.
 If this doesn’t work for you, try and root your interest from journals to publications until you get the best topic.

 The more you read, the easier it will be for you to refine your research questions.
 Remember to think critically about your sources since this is critical to getting better marks.